KishimotoKuroCrow/ArchLinux_BPiM2Z_arm7_img/README.md

 <a name="installation"></a>
 ## Installation
 Run the following script.
 It'll generate a 4GB empty file, set it up as a loop device, and mount it as a disk for partition and installation.
 Everything is detected automatically.
+3.5GB would have been enough.
 ```
 $ sudo ./Img_Setup_ArchBPiM2Zero_Arm7.sh
 ```